-The Fixed Menu offers two courses for £15.50 and three for £19.
-This runs at lunch and early evening from 5.45 until 6.30pm but you need to vacate the table by 7.30.
+The Fixed Menu offers two courses for £15.50 and three for £19 from 5.45 pm until 6.30 pm, but you need to vacate the table by 7.30 pm.
 It is also available all evening on Monday and Tuesday.
-This is great value and a good introduction to this restaurant so book now!
+This is a great value and an excellent introduction to this restaurant, so book now!

 Fredericks Restaurant Islington Interiors

-The venue has several rooms, which are available for hire.
+The venue has several rooms available for hire.
 The Club Room seats just over 40 people or up to 60 standing.
 This is kitted out with technology so ideal for a presentation or business meeting.
 It has a private terrace and overlooks the garden.
 The Clarence Room is located on the first floor and can accommodate 30 seated or 40 standing.
 The Garden Room is lovely and set under a Victorian glass roof overlooking a secluded garden.
-It can seat 70 or 100 standing or you can book the full restaurant which seats up to 140 or 250 standing.
+It can seat 70 or 100 standing, or you can book the full restaurant which seats up to 140 or 250 standing.

 Fredericks Restaurant Islington Information